Nighthater/2121-PySpace/README.md

 |Numpad 9 & Numpad 6| Change Keyvar 5|
 |Left Shift| Decrase Change by 10|
 |Right Shift| Increase Change by 10|

+## Render

+- After Recording a Camera Path and Rendering it, all Images are placed in the playback folder.
+- The First two Images are currently not usable.
+- When Rendering a new set of images the previous ones get overwritten.

 ## Videos
 Overview: https://youtu.be/svLzmFuSBhk